Cecilia-dn/Ditribution-SupplyChain-Analysis/README.md

 - **Supplier Risk Assessment**: Evaluation of supplier concentration, lead times, and geographic distribution to identify operational vulnerabilities.

-- **Inventory Management**: Assessment of stock levels, reorder patterns, and coverage to optimize working capital.

 - **Route Comparisons**: Analysis of Sea vs. Air shipping routes and their impact on lead times and costs.

 An interactive Power BI dashboard can be downloaded [here].